rgcurling/Ryan-Curling-Analytics_Portfolio/R/README.md

 This project gave me a deeper appreciation for the versatility of Monte Carlo simulations in addressing real-world problems.
 By creating and running simulations, I gained hands-on experience in modeling randomness and analyzing complex systems.
 I also sharpened my R programming skills and learned how to visualize and interpret simulation results effectively.
 The results from each scenario demonstrated the power of probabilistic thinking in making data-driven decisions and understanding stochastic processes.

+## Comparing Averages and Bootstrapping

+Goal: To analyze statistical differences between groups and apply bootstrapping techniques to estimate confidence intervals for various parameters, enhancing the ability to make data-driven decisions.

+Description: This project focuses on comparing group averages, assessing statistical significance, and using bootstrapping to estimate confidence intervals for non-standard scenarios.
+Datasets include movie performance indicators, food ratings, product return rates, and NBA player statistics.
+Tasks involved implementing hypothesis tests, computing effect sizes, creating connecting letters reports, and programming bootstrap simulations in R.

+Skills:

+- Hypothesis Testing: Determining statistical significance of differences between groups (e.g., t-tests, ANOVA).

+- Effect Size Measurement: Calculating Cohen’s d and interpreting the practical significance of differences.

+- Bootstrapping: Implementing resampling methods to estimate confidence intervals for medians, correlations, and percentiles.

+- Data Visualization: Using histograms, boxplots, and connecting letters reports to interpret results.

+Technology:

+- R Packages: boot for bootstrap confidence intervals, multcomp for multiple comparisons, and visualization tools.

+- Statistical Models: Linear regression and correlation analysis for evaluating relationships between variables.

+- Custom Implementations: For-loop programming for percentile bootstraps and manual confidence interval estimation.

+Results:

+- Drivers of Movie Success:
+    - ROI and Audience Ratings: Movies in cinematic universes had significantly higher ROI (+0.47 vs. -0.25; large effect size) and slightly          higher audience ratings (+0.68 vs. 0.66; small effect size).
+    - Runtime Impact: Audience ratings increased with runtime, with movies over 130 minutes receiving the highest scores.

+- Food Ratings:
+  - No significant difference was found between recipes when using the correct test, as the confidence interval for the difference in ratings       contained zero.

+- Product Return Rates:
+    - Statistically significant differences in return rates between some groups were identified, while others were "statistically tied."
+    - Connecting letters reports clarified which product categories were distinct in return rates.

+- NBA Player Statistics:
+    - Bootstrapped 95% confidence intervals confirmed:
+    - Median points scored per game ranged from 6.8 to 7.4, making 7.3 a plausible value.
+    - True correlation between height and rebounds was between 0.42 and 0.48.
+    - The 75th percentile of shooting efficiency ranged from 0.588 to 0.595.

+Conclusion:

+This project demonstrated the importance of rigorous statistical analysis and bootstrapping in understanding data.
+By combining traditional hypothesis testing with resampling methods, I gained insights into differences between groups and uncertainty in parameter estimates.
+These techniques are critical for analyzing real-world datasets and providing actionable recommendations.